enewe101/corenlpy/README.rst

 Also, named entities and coreference chains don't have a consistent relationship to one another.

-The ``AnnotatedText`` class provides an API in Python that simplifies access to CoreNLP's annotations and traversal of the document, while ironing out some of the inconsistencies.
+The ``corenlpy.AnnotatedText`` class provides an API in Python that simplifies access to CoreNLP's annotations and traversal of the annotated document, while ironing out some of the inconsistencies.

+CoreNLP can be fairly easily run from the commandline.
+But, you may prefer to use the ``corenlpy.corenlp()`` function to invoke it from within Python.
+This can make it a bit easier, for example, to make a script that processes all the files in several directories.

 Install
 -------